LunaReX-bit/LockoutStatus_Tool/README.md

 Want to see if the Active Directory (AD) user got locked out/password expired/on which DC it's locked out?
-This tool is simnple and gives detailed infomartion about AD user account
+This tool is simple and gives detailed infomartion about AD user account lockouts.

 &nbsp;